Statue of Kamehameha I (Kapaau, Hawaii): Conservation history

 Hands-on work began on the sculpture in February 2001.
 After documenting the statue's initial condition, the paint was stripped away using a combination of pressure washers, propane torching, and solvent application.
 Once the brass surface had been cleaned, Wharton assessed the various stress cracks and gouges in the metal and determined that the damage was all relatively old, probably dating back to the shipwreck and its recovery from the sea.
-(Ref: Wharton 148–152.)
 In addition, much of the bronze disease once visible on the surface of the sculpture had been blasted away during the paint stripping process.
 After it was determined that the statue was in stable condition, any holes or gaps in the metal were filled in using a pH-neutral epoxy putty, and the brass surface was misted with a benzotriazole solution in order to prevent future corrosion.
 To repaint the sculpture, Wharton selected a hearty paint system that could withstand the harsh Hawaiian sun and rain, which consisted of an automotive epoxy primer (See primer (paint)), a polyurethane paint, and a polyurethane clear top coat.
 Special care was taken to choose the proper colors for Kamehameha's skin tone and red and yellow feathered garments.
 Once the treatment was complete, Wharton helped train a group of local volunteers to carry out annual maintenance on the sculpture, and to watch for and record any condition changes or damage.